Asabeneh/30-Days-Of-Python/day_001_setup_and_safe_practice/day_001_setup_and_safe_practice.md

 ## Independent exercises

-Complete these in `practice/exercises.md` in order:
+Complete these in the lesson’s numbered exercises in order:

 1. Create a file that prints your first name, your course goal, and the sentence `Only authorized practice is safe practice.` Run it and record the exact three-line output.
 2. Add a comment above the program explaining why the course uses local, synthetic, bounded fixtures.
 Does the comment change the output?
 Prove your answer by running the file.